Joy to the World (Three Dog Night song): Background and recording

 Some of the words are nonsensical.
 Axton wanted to persuade his record producers to record a new melody he had written, and the producers asked him to sing any words to the tune.
 A member of Three Dog Night said that the original lyrics to the song were "Jeremiah was a prophet" but no one liked it.

 When Hoyt Axton performed the song to the group, two of the three main vocalists – Danny Hutton and Cory Wells – rejected the song, but Chuck Negron felt that the band needed a "silly song" to help bring the band back together as a working unit.
 Negron also felt that the song "wasn't even close to our best record, but it might have been one of our most honest."

 The song was recorded by Three Dog Night at American Recording Company, produced by Richard Podolor, and engineered by Bill Cooper.
 Unlike most Three Dog Night songs recorded at that point, instead of having just the three main vocalists singing harmony, the song was recorded with all seven members of the band singing.
-Drummer Floyd Sneed sings the deep lyric "I wanna tell you" towards the end of the song.
+Drummer Floyd Sneed sings the low-pitched lyric "I wanna tell you" towards the end of the song.

 When the song hit number one on the US Billboard Hot 100 in 1971, Axton and his mother, Mae Axton, became the first mother and son to each have written a number one pop single in the rock era.
 Mae Axton co-wrote "Heartbreak Hotel", which was the first number one hit for Elvis Presley.

+Lawsuit

 In a 1994 case, David P. Jackson filed suit claiming co-authorship of the song and alleging that Axton fraudulently claimed sole authorship.
 In the suit, Jackson claimed that Axton regularly credited him with co-authorship.
 The United States Court of Appeals for the Ninth Circuit ruled in favor of Axton.
+Axton's lawyers included entertainment litigator Jeffrey D. Goldman.